msegoviag/virustotal-terminal/README.md

 # virustotal-terminal
-Utility to use VirusTotal in your Terminal or CMD
+Utility to use VirusTotal in your Terminal or CMD quickly and comfortably.

 Use: